ggreer/the_silver_searcher/README.md

 * behave better when matching in files with really long lines
   * maybe say "match found at position X of line N" if line is > 10k chars
 * parse more ack options correctly
-* actually get textmate dir patterns working
+* actually get textmate dir patterns working (this requires ruby regexes. not fun)
 * support inverted matching
 * support piping in stuff
 * allow searching files > 1GB in size